-Masters and Johnson, the pioneers of the modern sex therapy first started using surrogate partners more than 60 years ago for single clients (clients without partners) who needed hands-on help.
-Apart from being single, the client often had emotional, sexual dysfunctions that resulted in self-loathing, shame, guilt, anxieties around intimacy, difficulty in creating or maintaining relationships.
+William Masters and Virginia Johnson, the pioneers of modern sex therapy first started using surrogate partners more than 60 years ago in their work with clients who did not have partners, that needed hands-on help.
+Apart from being single, clients often had emotional, sexual dysfunctions that resulted in self-loathing, shame, guilt, anxieties around intimacy, difficulty in creating or maintaining relationships.

-Surrogate partner therapy is available for adult clients of all ages and all sexual orientations with surrogate partners of either gender.
-The surrogate plays the part of a partner to the client in practices intended to build the client’s skills in the areas of emotional and intimate relationships.
+Surrogate partner therapy is designed for adult clients of all ages and all sexual orientations with surrogate partners of either gender.
+The surrogate partner takes the role of a supportive partner in teaching client skills in the areas of emotional and intimate relationships.
 These practices include exercises in communication, relaxation, sensual, and erotic touching.
 Initially clients and surrogate partner spend time touching with clothes on and then clothes off.
 An average Surrogate Partner Therapy process is expected to take several months.

 Surrogacy is successfully proven with women who have: